syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### Vertical

-To display vertical error value only, you can set the [`Mode`] as `Vertical` as shown in the below code example.
+To display vertical error value only, you can set the [`Mode`] as `Vertical` as shown in the following code.

 {% tabs %}